Sentinel Scam Alerts: Be Informed. Be Aware. Protect Yourself.

 Two variations of official checks currently in circulation resemble the bank's authentic checks.
 Look for security features on official checks such as heat sensitive security seal.

-Counterfeit checks presented to date have been made payable in varying amounts from $1,900 to $3,000, have contained different remitter names, and reference "Branch: 0001" in the bottom, and contain an authorized signature of "Rachel Cantrell and Amber Johnson along with another version of the counterfeit check that have different signatures, which are not legible."
+Counterfeit checks presented to date have been made payable in varying amounts beginning at $1,000, have contained different remitter names, and reference "Branch: 0001" in the bottom, and contain an authorized signature of "Rachel Cantrell and Amber Johnson along with another version of the counterfeit check that have different signatures, which are not legible."

 Potential victims of this mystery shopping scam are contacted via e-mail or by a letter in the mail to go shopping at various locations.
 Once the assignment is accepted, the potential victim receives a letter in the mail or email along with payment in the form of a counterfeit check with instructions to send a money order and receipt to one or more individuals.